This post may contain affiliate links. Please read our disclosure policy.

 Three pieces of cake are placed on top of one another on a glass cake stand.

 In an airtight container at room temperature, this cake will stay fresh for up to 3 days.
-You can lengthen that time period to 5 days by instead keeping it in the fridge, still in an airtight container.
+You can lengthen that time period to 5 days by instead keeping it in the fridge in an airtight container.
+To reheat, use a toaster oven on low and reheat until warmed through.

 If you want to freeze this, wrap each slice tightly with plastic wrap and put in a freezer-safe container or plastic bag.
-To reheat, bring to room temperature and use a toaster oven on low heat to reheat until warm.
+To reheat, bring to room temperature and use a toaster oven on low heat to reheat until warmed through.

 5 from 2 votes

 Sweet and tart, this simple breakfast cake is moist with pockets of fruit.
-The cake itself has a smooth buttercream texture with a mild citrus flavour.
-An easy and rustic drop style swirl is a simple cranberry mixture with fresh orange chunks that create ‘pockets’ when baked.
-A thick drizzle with another hint of orange brings together the layers of flavors and textures.
+It's finished off with a thick orange drizzle to bring together the layers of flavors and textures.

 Prep Time: 15 minutes